tazlambert/weblogic-modernization/tutorials/setup.prometheus.grafana.md

 #### Testing Monitoring Tools ####

-Beside that we can check from all the monitoring system that was craeted before from the bastion host, we can check from ELK stack especially Kibana to know if the log already being sent to the Elasticsearch or not, of course we need to [create additional index pattern](https://github.com/tazlambert/weblogic-modernization/blob/master/tutorials/setup.wko.md#elk-log-index-creation) (wls)
+Now we can check from all the monitoring system that was craeted before from the bastion host, we can check from ELK stack especially Kibana to know if the log already being sent to the Elasticsearch or not, of course we need to [create additional index pattern](https://github.com/tazlambert/weblogic-modernization/blob/master/tutorials/setup.wko.md#elk-log-index-creation) (wls)

 ![alt text](images/deploy.domain/domainKibana.png)